astrozoid2604/GARP_stock_alert/README.md

-# 📈 Boosted Balanced GARP Daily Alert System
+# 📈 Daily Alert System for `Boosted Balanced GARP` Portfolio

 This repository contains an automated, valuation-driven stock alert system for the **Boosted Balanced GARP** portfolio — a curated set of high-growth, fundamentally strong stocks.
 It runs daily using GitHub Actions and delivers personalized alerts based on forward P/E, PEG, and P/S ratio thresholds.

+---

+## ⚠️ DISCLAIMER:
+This script is part of a personal project and is NOT intended as financial advice.
+All valuation logic and portfolio allocations are for educational use only.
+Please do your own research before acting on any investment decision.

 ---